Handheld Seltzer Maker

 Insulated Beverage Bottle

 The Hydro Flask is designed to keep water cold for hours on end, but its vacuum-insulated walls don't discriminate between beverages: The 32-ounce flask can also accommodate a full bottle of wine or a big batch of margaritas.
 It's ideal for picnics and trips to the beach, no matter what you're drinking.

 Dave Arnold (you might know of his bar, Booker and Dax in NYC) won't just accept the common assumptions about cocktail technique—his mission in this excellent book is to dig into the science of how the very best drinks are made.
 This is a must-read for inquisitive types who like to host cocktail hour at home.

 This versatile cocktail jigger features two primary measures for one- and two-ounce pours, but what makes it especially useful are the etched markings inside each cup indicating 0.5, 0.75, and 1.5 ounces, so that you don't have to get out multiple jiggers just to make a cocktail.

-If you're following our advice to buy someone julep cups, you might as well go all the way and grab a canvas Lewis bag as well: It's used to smash ice into a fine powder with a mallet.
+If you're taking our advice and buying pretty metal julep cups, either as a gift or for yourself, you might as well go all the way and grab an inexpensive canvas Lewis bag as well—it's used to smash ice into a fine powder with a mallet.